How To Select The Perfect Umbrella For Your Patio

 Sturdy Umbrella Base

 Choosing a sturdy umbrella base or stand is vital as this is the determining factor of how strong it is to withstand the wind.
 Even table umbrellas should have a sturdy stand that will keep the table from toppling over during strong winds.
-Umbrellas that span over 10 feet should have bigger bases.
+Umbrellas that span over 10 feet should have a more significant base.
 Here's a guide for the base weight for each height of umbrella:

-The height of the umbrella matters as well.
-Minimum umbrella heights are 8 feet in height and if you are expecting to have tall guests, consider getting a much taller umbrella.
+The height of the umbrella matters is essential, too.
+Minimum umbrella heights are 8 feet in height, and if you are expecting to have tall guests, consider getting a much taller umbrella.

-Wood umbrella frames include teak and other hardwoods that are repellent to weathering, moisture, rotting, and insects.
-While wood frames are chosen for its classic look, it does not have the sturdiness of aluminum and fiberglass frames and is likely to bend and snap during strong winds.
+Wood umbrella frames include teak and other hardwoods repellent to weathering, moisture, rotting, and insects.
+While wood frames are classic, they do not have the sturdiness of aluminum and fiberglass frames and are likely to bend and snap during strong winds.

-Aluminum frames are lightweight and durable and while it may not look as classy as wood, it comes in a variety of powder-coated finishes that gives you lots of options.
-Aluminum is corrosion-resistant, affordable and long-lasting which is a great buy for your outdoor spaces.
+Aluminum frames are lightweight and durable, and while it may not look as classy as wood, it comes in a variety of powder-coated finishes that gives you lots of options.
+Aluminum is corrosion-resistant, affordable, and long-lasting, which is an excellent buy for your outdoor spaces.

 Fiberglass frames are more popular for use in extremely windy areas.
-Fiberglass is made of plastic reinforced with glass fibers and is a material that is durable and bendy making it perfect for strong winds.
-While it runs on the expensive side, the performance of fiberglass umbrella frames offset all the cost.
-Most patio umbrellas combine fiberglass and aluminum with the former being used for the ribs and the latter as poles, to create a seamless and long-lasting design that uses each of the material’s best property.
+Fiberglass is made of plastic reinforced with glass fibers and is a material that is durable and bendy, making it perfect for strong winds.
+While it runs on the expensive side, the performance of fiberglass umbrella frames offset all the costs.

-Unlike a regular umbrella where you just press a button to open it, patio umbrellas have different features that expand its functionality depending on its size and weight.
-Larger umbrellas will have more features than a smaller umbrella because these are more difficult to open and close because of its size.
+Unlike a regular umbrella where you press a button to open it, patio umbrellas have different features that expand their functionality depending on their size and weight.
+Larger umbrellas will have more features than a smaller umbrella because these are more difficult to open and close because of their size.

 Umbrellas have three types of lift mechanisms.
-One is push mechanism where you just push the umbrella upwards to open, like how you open a regular umbrella.
-Second is the pulley system which uses a wheel and rope to lift the canopy upwards.
-Last is the crank system which uses a rolling crank to lift or pull down the canopy.
+One is a push mechanism where you push the umbrella upwards to open, like how you open a regular umbrella.
+Second is the pulley system, which uses a wheel and rope to lift the canopy upwards.
+Last is the crank system, which uses a rolling crank to lift or pull down the canopy.
 This is the easiest mechanism and is ideal for large canopy umbrellas.

-Another feature is the tilt mechanism which allows the user to tile the canopy in different positions.
-One is a push method where you manually push the canopy into your desired position and the other is a crank mechanism which continues from the crank lift mechanism.
-Once the umbrella is opened or cranked to its full position, you can continue turning the crank to tilt the umbrella.
+Another feature is the tilt mechanism, which allows the user to tile the canopy in different positions.
+One is a push method where you manually push the canopy into your desired location, and the other is a crank mechanism that continues from the crank lift mechanism.
+Once the umbrella is opened or cranked to its full position, you can keep turning the crank to tilt the umbrella.